 A very SEO friendly website

 While the creative team was designing mood boards and selecting typefaces, our SEO expert Doug Betensky was researching keywords for all 46 pages of the new CompuWorks website.

-With SEO research, we're certain that the content we create for the website will help CompuWorks appear in the search results they want to appear in.
-After 2 months of work, we provided a blueprint for writing that content, including page keywords, header tags, page titles, descriptions, and strategic page elements.
+With SEO research, we're certain that the content we create for the website will help CompuWorks appear in the search results they want to show up for.
+After 2 months of work, we provided a blueprint for writing content for every page, including page keywords, header tags, page titles, descriptions, and strategic page elements.

 We think we've succeeded in our goal to create a website that looks and feels like the company it represents.
 And we're confident that CompuWorks will have some new clients to look forward to.